-The scratch register is an 8-bit read/write register that has no affect on either channel in the ACE.
+The scratchpad register is an 8-bit read/write register that has no effect on any ACE channel.
 It is intended to be used by the programmer to hold data temporarily.

 TXRDY operation

 In mode 0, TXRDY is asserted (low) when the transmit FIFO is empty; it is released (high) when the FIFO contains at least one byte.
 In this way, the FIFO is written with 16 bytes when TXRDY is asserted (low).